BWR

 Initially, the practice of meditation aimed at achieving a state of heightened awareness and presence.

 In Buddhism, the concept of “sati,” which translates to mindfulness, is considered the first step toward enlightenment.
 This practice involves maintaining attention and awareness in the present moment.
 Similarly, in Hinduism, mindfulness is integrated into various meditation practices aimed at self-realization and spiritual growth.
+However, mindfulness is accessible to any religion or ideology.

 Cause and Effect